devgupta2706/create-repository-guide/README.md

 # Goto the folder which you want to make git repository or existing repository

-//To check whether it is a git repository or not
+## To check whether it is a git repository or not

 git status

-// if not a git repository
+## If not a git repository

 git init